nithingodi/sf311-triage-bigquery-ai/README.md

 ## 🚀 Future Work

-The current architecture serves as a powerful foundation for several exciting enhancements:
+This prototype demonstrates that traditional barriers for unstructured data can be overcome with BigQuery AI.
+It serves as a powerful foundation for several exciting, production-ready enhancements.

+### Continuous Model Improvement Loop
+The outputs of this pipeline, especially the actions flagged for `review`, can serve as a valuable feedback mechanism for the underlying Gemini models.
+By analyzing cases where the AI struggled to generate a policy-aligned action, product teams can identify specific weaknesses and fine-tune future model versions for better instruction-following and reasoning in a RAG context.

+### Cost-Optimization via Case-Based Reasoning
+Instead of relying on the generative model for every new complaint, the agent could be enhanced to first perform a `VECTOR_SEARCH` for *semantically similar historical complaints*.
+If a similar, successfully resolved case is found, its `refined_action` can be reused directly.
+This would significantly reduce calls to the generative AI endpoint, leading to substantial cost savings at scale.

+### Hybrid Image Processing for Storage Efficiency
+To optimize storage costs and data processing, the image summarization step could be evolved into a two-stage, "on-demand" process.
+The agent would first attempt to summarize an image using its public URL. **Only if that fails** would it trigger the workflow to download the image to GCS and re-process it using the more reliable Object Table method.
+This hybrid approach minimizes storage footprint while ensuring high reliability.

-* **Generalization to New Business Domains**: This agent's pattern can be adapted for various business purposes that involve multimodal input and require policy-aligned resolutions.
-Adapting the agent would involve modifying the initial data preparation scripts to handle the new domain's data structure, creating a new, domain-specific policy catalog, and tuning the AI prompts for the specific use case (e.g., customer support, insurance claims).
+### Generalization to New Business Domains
+This agent's pattern can be adapted for other business domains that involve multimodal input and require policy-aligned resolutions, such as customer support ticket triage or insurance claim verification.

-* **Enhanced Case-Based Reasoning**: The retrieval step could be enhanced to search not only a static policy catalog but also a historical database of similar, successfully resolved complaints.
-This would allow the agent to learn from past precedent and suggest proven solutions, potentially reducing the need for a full vector search in common scenarios.
+### Real-Time Streaming Pipeline

-* **Real-Time Streaming Pipeline**: The batch architecture could be evolved into a real-time streaming service using **Cloud Functions** and **Pub/Sub**.
+The batch architecture could be evolved into a real-time streaming service using **Cloud Functions** and **Pub/Sub**.
 This would allow complaints to be triaged, classified, and matched to policies within seconds of their submission.
 ---

 ## 📑 License